 How does the International Baccalaureate help prepare a student for the future, whether that is in Tertiary education or in professional life?

 The International Baccalaureate prepares students for success at university and life beyond.
-It provides a very well-rounded education, designed to enable students to gain confidence in their own ability.
-They think outside the box and are exceptionally well prepared for peer collaboration and teamwork.
-Students are encouraged to become reflective learners with a multiple skilled approach to life.
+It provides a well-rounded education designed to enable students to gain confidence in their abilities.
+IB students become free-thinking and enjoy excellent preparation for peer collaboration and teamwork.
+Students are encouraged to become reflective learners with multiple skilled approaches to life.

 John Prince, English International Secondary Principal at IIL, sums up the International Baccalaureate global approach by reminding me that school provides a context for academic, social and emotional development.
 However, the real work comes from the student.
 And therein lies the secret to every students’ success.